azar2020/Marketing-Performance-Dashboard/README.md

 ---
 🔗 Related Project
-This dashboard is the visualization layer for the full MMM analysis: [Company A — MMM & Incrementality Testing](https://github.com/azar2020/company-a-mmm-campaign-optimization)
+This dashboard is the visualization layer for the full MMM analysis: [Company A — MMM & Incrementality Testing](https://github.com/azar2020/marketing-mix-modeling-Robyn)
+ (Different dataset, but same approach!)

 ## 🛠 Tech Stack